Library Services Code of Conduct

 Theft and vandalism

-- When you leave one of our libraries make sure that all the books or other materials that you are carrying have been properly issued to you.
+- When you leave the library make sure that all the books or other materials that you are carrying have been properly issued to you

 Use of resources

-- Electronic information resources must only be accessed through your own library barcode and PIN or other appropriate personal username and password.
+- Electronic information resources must only be accessed through your own username and password or other appropriate login (e.g. library barcode and PIN)

 - You must not allow others to use your account.